 - how both of those measurements correspond to the available water softener tank sizes and capacities

 If you’re still wondering “how do I size my water softener?” and scratching your head, we encourage you to give your local water softener installer (American Home Water and Air in Phoenix, Arizona) a call.
+We also do air duct cleaning and air conditioning services, find out the cost of air duct cleaning in Glendale here.
 Professionals deal with the metrics mentioned in this piece every day and can accurately pinpoint the right softener size for you with ease!